dodoshrey/robots/README.md

 # robots
-A creative react app which filters a given list of robots
+A creative react app which filters a given list of robots and a click counter added at the end.

+Installation:
+1. Clone project
+2. run npm install
+3. run npm start

 There are 2 folders in src folder.
 1. components